andreasmhallberg/al-kitaab-dialecttexts/README.md

 ## Teaching procedure

-The follow is done at the end of the week when we have covered the contents of chapter and students are familiar with the vocabulary.
-When using these videos in classes I usually follow the following procedure:

-1. Students watch the video at home in preparation for the class, guided by the accompanying questions in the book.

-2. In class, we watch the video once and then discuss what is happening in the scene to make sure that everyone has a rough idea of the contents.

-3. I then distribute the transcripts and have students read them through pairs or groups of three.
-They are instructed to pay attention to certain elements, such as politeness phrases, names of dishes, terms of address, or whatever may be of interest in that particular text.
-They are also asked to take notes of any comments or questions they might have, and not to get stuck if they find a certain passage difficult but to try to get through the text in the allotted time.

-4. We discuss the text together with the transcript projected on the whiteboard, focusing on the things they were asked to pay attention to and to things they had noted whilst reading.

-I have found that you need at least 45 min. of class time to go through the steps above, preferably a bit more.
-If there is more time after the discussion I have students read small sections of the text aloud.
+*To be added.*

 ## Generating pdfs

-To generate the pdfs from the markdown (`.md`) files you need to have [pandoc](http://pandoc.org), the [Lateef](https://software.sil.org/lateef/) font, and a [standard LaTeX distribution](https://ctan.org/starter) installed on your system.
-All these are free (beer and freedom). `cd` into this repository and run the following command:
+If you want to generate pdfs from the markdown (`.md`) files your yourself you need to have [pandoc](http://pandoc.org), the [Lateef](https://software.sil.org/lateef/) font, and a [standard LaTeX distribution](https://ctan.org/starter) installed on your computer.
+All these are free (beer and freedom). `cd` into the folder containing the markdown files and run the following command:

 ```
-pandoc <inputfile>.md --pdf-engine=xelatex -o <outputfile>.pdf
+pandoc 〈inputfile〉.md --pdf-engine=xelatex -o 〈outputfile〉.pdf
 ```